nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes the specified applicant from MrTechRecruiter.

-Format: `delete-applicant n/NAME`
+Format: `delete-applicant INDEX`

-* Deletes the applicant with the specified `NAME`.
+* Deletes the applicant with the specified `INDEX`.
-* The name refers to the name of the applicant as shown in the displayed person list.
-* The name must match exactly.

 Examples:
-* `delete-applicant n/John Doe` deletes the applicant with the exact name John Doe.
+* `delete-applicant 1` deletes the applicant with index 1.

 ### Listing all positions : `list position` [coming soon]